xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ##### Forcing Layer Source Folders

-Developers may need to use special, pre-production layers, without modifying the properly-installed layers.
+Developers may need to use special, pre-production layers, without modifying the system-installed layers.
 You can direct the loader to look for layers in a specific folder by defining the "VK\_LAYER\_PATH" environment variable.
-This will override the mechanism used for finding properly-installed layers.
+This will override the mechanism used for finding system-installed layers.
 Because layers of interest may exist in several disinct folders on on a system, this environment variable can containis several paths seperated by the operating specific path separator.
 On Windows, each separate folder should be separated in the list using a semi-colon.
 On Linux, each folder name